The following terms are defined in these general conditions as indicated below:

 19.4 In the case of deviations between the English and Dutch versions of these general conditions, the Dutch version will prevail.

-20.1 REDEPT is regulated by the Royal Institution of Chartered Surveyors (RICS) and observes the rules of conduct of RICS.
+20.1 REDEPT Cresa is regulated by the Royal Institution of Chartered Surveyors (RICS) and observes the rules of conduct of RICS.
 RICS regulation is responsible for ensuring that RICS members and/or RICS regulated firms comply with the demands of the RICS “Rules of Conduct”.
 These determine the professional, ethical and commercial norms that are to be expected from RICS members and/or firms.
-RICS Regulation enforces, assists and helps the members and firms to comply with the rules, regulations and ethical norms.
+RICS Regulations enforces, assists and helps the members and firms to comply with the rules, regulations and ethical norms.
 RICS judges and investigates complaints and can, where required, take disciplinary measures in cases where the members and/or regulated firms do not comply with the norms that are expected of them.
-If the client considers that REDEPT is not observing the professional code of conduct of RICS, the client can submit this complaint RICS Regulations and the applicable rules of procedure apply.
-Further information over the complaints procedure can be found on the website www.rics.org/complaints.
+If Client considers that REDEPT Cresa is not observing the professional code of conduct of RICS, Client can submit this complaint RICS Regulations and the applicable rules of procedure apply.
+Further information over the complaints procedure can be found on the website https://www.rics.org/uk/footer/contact-us/concerns/.

 21.1 These general conditions are deposited at the Chamber of Commerce Den Haag.